seligman/ccd/README.md

 ![](images/basic.png)

-If there are multiple matches for a directory you enter, it presents a small TUI based to select the correct directory:
+If there are multiple matches for a directory you enter, it presents a small TUI dialog to select the correct directory:

 ![](images/tui.png)

-You can also create some shortcut keywords to jump to a directory you need to often go to with a memorable keyword:
+You can also create a file with shortcut keywords to jump to a directory you need to often go to with a memorable keyword:

 ![](images/shortcuts.png)